 The retailer receives payment immediately, just as they do if the customer pays using a credit card.

-Essentially, the BNPL apps are a credit card solution adapted for the 21st-century shopper.
-They attempt to circumvent the shortcomings of the credit card.
+Essentially, the BNPL apps are a credit card solution adapted for 21st-century shoppers.
+They attempt to circumvent the shortcomings of credit cards.

 The Benefits of Buy Now Pay Later Apps

 We can split the benefits for BNPL service providers into two categories: benefits to consumers and retailers.
 Expectedly, the retailers and consumers have different goals, and BNPL apps appeal to each segment differently.

 - Deferred payments – this is the most significant advantage of using these BNPL apps.
 By deferring your payment, you can keep your money longer and hopefully make it work for you.
 Additionally, with these apps, you can buy more stuff with the same amount of money.

 - Risk-free purchases – let’s face it, online shopping can sometimes be a hit and miss.
 You could order an item and get the wrong one shipped.
 Or it could just be that the product does not satisfy your needs as expected.
 In this situation, you may want to return it or ask for a refund.
 BNPL apps ensure that you don’t have to worry about getting your funds back.

 - Convenience – Speed matters these days, and having a seamless payment experience makes shopping all the more enjoyable for consumers.
 There are two options to using BNPL apps: shopping directly in the apps or shopping on the merchant app or web interface.
 Either way, you get the option to checkout with your preexisting account created on one of the BNPL apps.
 This can save you the need to look up your credit card numbers every time you shop online.